Here are some cheap ways to improve your waterfowl camo this season.

 Having a good camo pattern is essential for almost any type of hunting whether you're after big game, turkeys or in the case of this article, waterfowl.
 We won't be talking hunting clothing like bibs, hoodies or parkas today.
 Instead we'll talk about DIY camouflage patterns for your duck blind, boat or hunting gear.

-Taking the time to apply this type of waterfowl camo now will mean more birds in your boat this season.
+Taking the time to apply this type of waterfowl camo now will mean more birds in the boat for any waterfowl hunter this season.

 DIY Grass Mats

 This is a bit of a time-consuming project.
-Sure, you could save some money by buying some Mossy Oak Shadow Grass gear and cover your stuff with the pattern, but nothing really beats natural gear.
+Sure, you could save some money by buying some Mossy Oak Shadow Grass gear and cover your stuff with the pattern, but nothing really beats an old school, natural gear approach.
+After all, what better way to break up your outline than by using something that will seamlessly blend into any wetland area?

 There are few different ways of going about making one of these.
 One of the most popular is to weave canary grass, reeds, cattails or other natural materials on a DIY loom.
 The process creates mats about four to five feet high that are highly versatile.
 You can lay under them in a field or hang them off your duck boat.

 This is a good project to take on with children.
-They can learn some craft skills while helping make something practical.
+They can learn some craft skills while helping make something practical to use while hunting ducks later.
+You can instill a whole "hard work" pays off lesson from creating their own camo waterfowl pattern.

 You could also invite your waterfowler buddies over on a Saturday afternoon before the season to knock out enough mats to last a year's worth of hunting.
 Either way, you can't go wrong with a material already in nature to fool those crafty ducks!